robbiemu/custom_watchtower/README.md

 ## Secure Watchtower Installation

-The included `install_watchtower.sh` script takes several important steps to ensure the integrity of the downloaded Watchtower binary:
+The included `install_watchtower.sh` script takes several important steps to ensure the integrity of the downloaded Watchtower binary during the build phase:

 1. **Version Determination:** The script retrieves the latest Watchtower release tag from GitHub's API.
 This ensures you're always installing the most recent version.